SERVICE-DECLARATION-PROTOCOL

 Session Tracking

 A session is a fixed-length window defined per service via ServiceParameters.session_length.
-The session length MUST be at least k, the consensus finality parameter.
+The session length must be at least k, which is consensus finality parameter.

 Session numbers start at 0 and are computed as follows: